opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

 ### Ephemeral Resources / Write-Only Attributes - Beta Release

-Ephemeral resources allow you to work with sensitive data, temporary credentials, and transient infrastructure without persisting them to your state.
+Ephemeral resources allow you to work with confidential data, temporary credentials, and transient infrastructure without persisting them to your state.

-A long-standing challenge with infrastructure-as-code has been the storage of sensitive data within state.
+A long-standing challenge with infrastructure-as-code has been the storage of confidential data within state.
 This includes passwords, API keys, certificates, and other secrets that could lead to security incidents if leaked.
 Ephemeral resources solve this problem by ensuring these values only exist during the execution of a single OpenTofu command.

 #### Key Benefits

-- **Enhanced Security**: Sensitive values never touch your state files
+- **Enhanced Security**: Confidential values never touch your state files
 - **Transient Resources**: Create temporary network tunnels, SSH proxies, or time-limited credentials
-- **Cleaner State Management**: Reduce the amount of sensitive data requiring encryption and protection
+- **Cleaner State Management**: Reduce the amount of confidential data requiring encryption and protection

 #### How It Works